gianca10086/Ai-biases-Ofqual-algorithm-/README.md

         # j indicates the school

-        # C[k,j] is the historical grade distribution of grade at the school (centre) over the last three years, 2017-19
+        # C[k,j] is the historical grade distribution of grade at the school (centre) over the last three years, 2017-19.

         # q[k,j] is the predicted grade distribution based on the class’s prior attainment at GCSEs.
+This is where the pupils' own ability comes in.
 A class with mostly 9s (the top grade) at GCSE will get a lot of predicted A*s; a class with mostly 1s at GCSEs will get a lot of predicted Us.
+This is where the pupils' own ability comes in.

         # p[k,j] is the predicted grade distribution of the previous years, based on their GCSEs.
 You need to know that because, if previous years were predicted to do poorly and did well, then this year might do the same.